Taxxx/javaee-6-demos/jpa-entities/README.md

 - `persistence.xml`: it configures a persistence context.
 It will basically the same as in the old tutorial, and there is little to talk about him.

+Our persistence context, basically, is configured as: Hibernate as the implementation of JPA, Apache Derby as the database, the database will be created every time the application starts, and it will store data in memory, not in hard disc.

+## Testing the persistence of a basic entity

+We will start with a very simple entity.
+A `Person` with a name, and an age (and an identifier, of course).

+Here, we will use JPA annotations to configure our class as a JPA entity, its primary key.
+This is how the Hibernate implemetation of JPA will store the entity in the database.

+    import javax.persistence.*;

+    @Entity
+    public class Person {

+        @Id @GeneratedValue
+        private long id;
+        private String name;
+        private int age;

+        // getters and setters
+    }

+Take a look to the first version of our test.
+All necessary code is condensed in one method.
+This is a bad practice, but we will use it first, and then we will refactor our test:

 2. testing persistence of a basic entity